Interlibrary Loan Policies

 - An entire issue of a periodical, magazine, or newspaper

 Patrons should determine availability before submitting requests by searching the Library Catalog, and using MeLCat (Michigan Electronic Library Catalog), and consulting our library staff.
-Generally requests are processed in the order in which they are received.
+Requests are processed in the order in which they are received.

 In accordance with copyright law a separate request must be submitted for each item.
 Accurate and complete information about the item and the patron making the request are essential to processing requests.
 Any request may be cancelled and returned if it lacks sufficient information to be processed.
 By submitting a request patrons acknowledge their acceptance of Interlibrary Loan policies, fees, and copyright laws.